TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-ldapcertificateinvalid.md

 <!--issueDescription-->
-The HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> with Enterprise Security Package failed to deploy as the LDAP certificate is not configured correctly.
+The HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> with Enterprise Security Package failed to deploy, as the LDAP certificate is not configured correctly.
 <!--/issueDescription-->

 To secure the communication with Azure Active Directory, configuration of secure LDAP is required for an Azure Active Directory Domain Services managed domain.

 ## **Recommended Steps**